 A member of the Wyoming chapter who uses the name Tom Myers and the moniker “Red Dog” initially said his chapter was sticking with Hill.

-“To all weak minded patriots who feel a need to broadcast their cowardly separation from 3SF [Three Percent Security Force] to the world, you need to man up and shut the fuck up.
+“To all weak minded patriots who feel a need to broadcast their cowardly separation from 3SF [Three Percent Security Force] to the world, you need to man up and shut the f--- up.
 No one cares what groups your in or left. … Wyoming will stay with 3SF. … Our adversarys will not infiltrate us and break us up like so many are doing from within.”
 Myers subsequently deleted that post, and Hatewatch cannot determine the membership status of the Wyoming chapter or its allegiance to Hill or Steward.

 With a majority of chapters defecting from Hill, Steward is primed to inherit an already existing network of dedicated followers.
 Those members were part of a group deemed extreme even by many Three Percenters, including the movement’s founder, the late Michael Brian Vanderboegh.
 Vanderboegh once described Hill and his followers as “a megalomaniac and the group that supports him.”